mhorbatak/SENG560_Assgn_1/README.md

 ## Unit Testing
 Mocha and Chai was used to unit test this library.
 Unit testing scripts can be found in the test directory.

+## Reuse Measures
+This library is designed to be easily deployed and reused in multiple projects through the use of npm.
+By using the npm command above, this project will be imported and ready for use in any project that is using NodeJS.